wmcdonald404/wmcdonald404.github.io/_posts/2024-02-21-aws-cli-with-sso-session-and-profile.md

 ---
-title: "Configure the AWS CLI with multiple profiles"
+title: "Configure the AWS CLI with an SSO profile"
 tags:
 - amazon
 - aws